 Johnston Canyon is one of Banff’s most fun & popular hiking trails and it’s possible to get from Banff to Johnston Canyon by bus with Roam Route 9.
 The bus to Johnston Canyon is seasonal and runs mid-June to mid-September.
 Check the Johnston Canyon bus page for current service details.

 The Johnston Canyon trail is so beautiful and fun, it should be on your list of must-do Banff attractions.
 Get more details from our article, Johnston Canyon Hike in Banff National Park.

 Roam Route 10 – Moraine Lake

-An emerald green lake surrounded by towering mountains; Moraine Lake is another must-see Banff attraction.
-Its popularity makes it difficult to get a parking spot, so taking a bus from Banff to Moraine Lake makes a lot of sense.
+A turquoise green-blue lake surrounded by towering mountains; Moraine Lake is another must-see Banff attraction.
+Its immense popularity, coupled with a small parking lot makes it virtually impossible to get a parking spot, so taking a bus from Banff to Moraine Lake makes a lot of sense.